 Our first priority was to create a landscaped area capable of accommodating several hundred guests.
 We decided on Friday Island as being ideal.
 Its natural contours gave us something to start with, and our imagination did the rest.
 The air of something special would be created immediately after the guests arrive.
 They would be ferried by Edwardian launch to the Woodland Pier.
 From there, a short walk through the softly lit woodland paths, following the sound of steel bands or cool jazz, would take them onto Friday Island.
 We planted out the entire island with exotic plants, which created an illusion of an island further afield than the Cotswold’s.
 And it worked.

 Indeed, in many ways the reality turned out better than the dream.
 At night the whole area is flood-lit and the winding paths are illuminated with low-level candle torches, creating a mysterious and romantic ambiance.
 Combine this with a full moon on a balmy summer evening, with the resident nightingales singing in the background, and it really is something very special and totally unique.
-Located close to the shoreline is a Caribbean Bar in a Thatched Pavillion together with a barbeque, while further round the island is a giant chess set and a site for beach bonfires to warm the evening.
+Located close to the shoreline is a Caribbean Bar in a Thatched Pavillion together with a barbecue, while further round the island is a giant chess set and a site for beach bonfires to warm the evening.

 It took us twelve years to get things as they are now, and even today, though most of the hard work has finished, there are countless things left to do.
 With visitors – families, corporate clients, large companies, party planners – we keep trying to find something new and exciting that will make their stay memorable and unique.
 Hopefully we’re succeeding.